Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 ## About Me

 I am an MCS student at the University of Illinois at Urbana-Champaign (UIUC).
 I received an M.S. in Artificial Intelligence from Seoul National University (SNU), where I was advised by Prof. Jae Sung Lee.
 After graduation, I worked as a post-master's researcher at SNU under the guidance of Prof. Bohyung Han.
 I earned my B.S. in Computer Science from Ewha Womans University.
-I also completed a research internship at KAIST, working with Prof. Jong Chul Ye.
+During my undergraduate Capstone Design Project, I received advising from Prof. Hieonn Kim.
+I also completed a research internship at KAIST, working under Prof. Jong Chul Ye.

 ## Research Interests